marshal20/Sockets/README.md

 Experimenting with UNIX sockets.

 ## TODO:
-- port the code to windows.
-- create a networking library that works in both windows and linux.
+- remove sockaddr_storage from Address class, replace it with your own variables
-- make some examples.
+- add more examples.